Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Knowledge Infused Data Generation

-\textbf{Topics queried from Parametric Model (LLMs).} LLMs provide an alternative method for acquiring domain knowledge, as they are pre-trained on extensive text corpora, including medical literature.
+\textbf{Topics $\cT_{\operatorname{LLM}}$ queried from Parametric LLMs.} Pre-trained on extensive text corpora such as medical literature, LLMs provide an alternative method for acquiring domain knowledge.
 Specifically, we aim to harness the rich clinical domain knowledge encoded in ChatGPT (\texttt{gpt-3.5-turbo-0301}) to augment the prompt.
-The incorporated prior knowledge from LLMs is focused on entity categories that hold significant relevance within clinical text datasets, including diseases, drugs, symptoms, and side effects.
-For each of these pivotal entity types, we prompt the LLMs by formulating inquiries, \eg, ``\texttt{Suppose you are a clinician and want to collect a set of <Entity Type>.
-Could you list 100 entities about <Entity Type>?}''.
-These crafted conversational cues serve as effective prompts, aiding in the retrieval of clinically significant entities from the extensive domain knowledge within LLMs.
-For each entity type, we generate 300 entities which will be used for synthetic data generation.
+The incorporated prior knowledge from LLMs focus on entity types that hold relevance within clinical text datasets, including \emph{diseases}, \emph{drugs}, \emph{symptoms}, and \emph{side effects}.
+For each of entity types $e_i$, we prompt the LLMs by formulating inquiries $q(e_i)$, \eg, ``\emph{Suppose you are a clinician and want to collect a set of <Entity Type>.
+Could you list 300 entities about <Entity Type>?}''.
+These crafted conversational cues serve as effective prompts to retrieve clinically significant entities from the rich domain knowledge within LLMs as $\cT_{\operatorname{LLM}} \sim \rho\left(\cdot;q(e_i)\right)$.
+For each entity type, we generate 300 entities for synthetic data generation.